GeotrekCE/Geotrek-admin/README.rst

     make tests

-For PDF conversion server, run an instance in a separate terminal :
+For PDF conversion server, run an instance of Convertit in a separate terminal on ``http://localhost:6543``

 ::